Last updated 3rd July, 2018

-he true crime genre is one of the most popular collections of non-fiction books people are reading today.
-A fascination with crime and criminal behavior combined with excellent authorship, research skills, and story-telling makes for an attractive and exciting read for bookworms worldwide.
-Their appeal centers on truth and reality.
+heir appeal centers on truth and reality.
 The stories told in these books, whether they are from the perspective of victims, investigators, lawyers or criminals themselves, are all true and based on fact.
-The text inside these pages opens up the world of human psychology and provide an opportunity to learn and gain understanding in the extremes of human behavior, most often on the darkest level that exists.
+The text inside these pages opens up the world of human psychology and provide an opportunity to learn and gain an understanding of the extremes of human behavior, most often on the darkest level that exists.

 Below are some of the bestselling true crime books of the month according to Amazon.
 Discover the most talked about new books on true crime and see for yourself which will become your next read.